Introduction

 version at backport

-does not yet come with it's own Typst compiler, it needs a Typst installation in the runner.
+does not yet come with its own Typst compiler, it needs a Typst installation in the CI runner too.
 Add the following with your preferred Typst version:

 steps: